Welcome to the official website for the Burnley CC Audax events during 2022 – 2023.

-These are a series of Audax events, all starting and finishing in Lancashire and heading into the Pennines.
+Burnley CC is a small friendly peleton of ultra cyclists living and riding in the Burnley area; and these are a series of Audax events all starting and finishing or passing through Lancashire heading into the Pennines.
 All these take place in northern England (with a few overlapping into southern Scotland), heading north into the Yorkshire Dales; Cumbria and the northern Pennines.

 Randonnees are traditionally non-competitive/non commercial, long-distance cycling events, where the emphasis is on completing the route and distance within the time limit.